GreenBeanio/Discord-Good-Day/README.md

 ## Setting up the Script

 - In the .env file put your discord bot token in the quotes.
-- Either enter and IANA Time Zone or leave an empty string.
+- Either enter an IANA Time Zone (Ex: "America/New_York") or leave an empty string.
 If it is left as an empty string it will use the local time zone of the system hosting the script.
 - Remove the "blank" from "blank.env" so that it's just ".env"

 ## Running the Python Script